dvhmbera/fb-newsletter/README.md

 ## Team / Contributors

-This is mainly a collaboration among friends (most of us students in Malawi):
+This is mainly a collaboration among friends:

 **NB:** Clone this repo and add your name to the list